-1. Apple, Foxconn, and the robots
+1. Apple, Hon Hai Technology Group (Foxconn), and the robots

 There’s an interesting report and insight from The Information about how Apple learned automation in final assembly can’t match human skill.
 (The Information is great but has a pretty tight paywall, and Apple Insider has alternative coverage of it here.)

 - The story goes that Apple and its assembler partner Hon Hai Technology Group (Foxconn), headed up by Terry Gou, reportedly told Apple, in 2012, that his firm’s assembly lines would contain one million robots within two years.

 - By 2019, Hon Hai Technology Group (Foxconn) was “using just 100,000 robots across all of its manufacturing,” including Apple, and all its assembly and production lines.

 - The Information’s reporting comes from David Bourne, who worked with Hon Hai Technology Group (Foxconn).

 - Interestingly, Apple launched its own secret robotics lab in 2012 to attempt to develop its own automation techniques in assembly, but disbanded it in 2018, with some techniques and developments used by other areas of Apple

 The biggest failure was the first MacBook, in 2015:

 - “Millions of dollars [were] spent automating production of what would become the MacBook in 2015.”